CAMBI-tech/BciPy/README.md

 ## Usage Locally

 Start by running `python bcipy/gui/BCInterface.py` in your command prompt or terminal.
-You may also invoke the experiment directly using command line tools for bci_main.py.
+This will run the GUI.
+You may also use the command `make bci-gui`.
+You may also invoke the experiment directly using command line tools from bcipy.

-Ex. `python bci_main.py` *this will use default parameters, user, experiment and task*
+Ex. `bcipy` *this will use default parameters, user, experiment and task*

 You can pass it attributes with flags, if desired.

-Ex. `python bci_main.py --user "bci_user" --task "RSVP Calibration"`
+Ex. `bcipy --user "bci_user" --task "RSVP Calibration"`

-Use the help flag to see other available input options: `python bci_main.py --help`
+Use the help flag to see other available input options: `bcipy --help`

 ## Example usage as a package